Rummy Rules

-Rummy in a Nutshell
+How to Play Rummy in a Nutshell

-Rummy is a card game for at least two players.
-At our Palace, you can play Rummy with two players up to four players.
-You aim to get rid of your hand cards before your opponents do.
+The aim of Rummy is to get rid of your hand cards before your opponents do.
 To do so, you can play your cards as melds and add your cards to existing melds.
-By the rules of rummy, these melds must meet certain conditions, though.
+According to the rules of Rummy, these melds must meet certain conditions, though.
 The round ends once a player discards their last card onto the discard pile.
 Then, it is time to count the points.
 And here goes the next round!

 The Rummy Playing Cards